Most activities listed below can be done during the ONE-STOP-SHOP event at the start of the academic year. Click here to sign up.

 1. Register at the City Hall (Gemeente in Dutch)

 If you will be studying at RSM/Erasmus University for more than one semester you must register at the City Hall in the city in which you are living in (e.g. if you are living in Rotterdam the City Hall is located in the heart of the city center in Coolsingel).
 For additional information visit the website of the Erasmus Student Service Center.

 2. Open a bank account

 As you will be living in the Netherlands for an extended period of time we recommend you to open a Dutch bank account in the Netherlands.
-For instance, you will need a Dutch bank account if you want to pay your tuition fee in installments.
+For instance, you will need a Dutch bank account if you want to pay your tuition fee in installments (this is not possible for NON-EU students who need to apply for a visa, they have to follow the visa guidelines, to be sent after accepted their offer).
 There are several major banks in the Netherlands.
 Most banks offer similar quality services and have online banking facilities.
 All banks can charge for products and services, but they must inform you of the charges.